Artjomeller/Artjomeller/README.md

 ## 🌱 My Journey
 - I'm a career changer: from being a **Chef** to diving into **IT**.
 - I started learning software development in **August 2023**.
-- I’m currently studying at **Kehtna Kutsehariduskeskus**, a vocational school in Estonia.
+- I’m currently studying at **Kehtna Kutsehariduskeskus**, a vocational school in Estonia, graduating in **June 2025**.
-- I completed my **first internship**, gaining hands-on experience.
+- I completed my **first internship** at an accounting software company, gaining hands-on experience.

 ## 💞️ Collaboration
 - I’m looking to collaborate mostly on **Web Development** projects.